Files

 Step-By-Step Instructions

-The scenario here is that these properties are for sale, and as a member of the municipal GIS team, we have to tell prospective buyers if a property is within 25 meters of a snow removal route.
+The scenario is that these properties are for sale, and as members of the municipal GIS team, we have to tell prospective buyers whether a property is within 25 meters of a snow removal route.

 1. Create a New Workspace